 And speaking of keeping feet warm and dry, it’s also a good idea—unless you’re in the market for a vegan, non-leather shoe—to go for a full grain leather upper since it lasts longer and it can be waterproofed more easily.
 Check out the stitching for frayed thread or anything that looks a little dodgy, too.

 And give that zipper a good yank.
 If it’s sticky in the store, you’ll likely encounter problems down the road, says Smith.
 It should move up and down with ease.
 In fact, when it comes to buying boots, a zipper can tell you a lot about the product’s quality.
 “If the zipper used in the process is a cheaper one, there’s a good chance that the rest of the materials used in the manufacturing process were cheap, too,” he cautions.

 Here are a few more issues to consider.

 Not only do good boots have to be warm, long-lasting and stylish, they should also keep you upright even on slippery slopes.
 Unfortunately, not many boots today make the grade—according to research done at the Toronto Rehabilitation Institute, which tested nearly a hundred pairs of boots, only 26 percent met its requirements for safety on both wet and cold ice.
 Researchers created both bare ice and melting ice conditions on an angled “hill” to simulate challenging outdoor surfaces Canadians encounter in the winter.
 Boots by Sperry and WindRiver were winners.
 Considering that falls are among the most common causes of death and injury in Canada, it makes sense to go for boots that offer both good treads and ample support.

 Make them last

 Having more than one pair of winter boots and rotating them will help your favourite pair last, says Smith.
 With less wear comes less tear.
-So does protecting them with waterproofing spray and a good wax-based product like Sno-Seal.
+So does protecting them with waterproofing spray and a good wax-based product.

 Time your shopping